 The PenFed Power Cash Rewards Visa Signature Card pays 1.5% of every dollar you spend in cash back, unless you’re in the military or willing to keep a checking account with PenFed.
 Then the rate is an impressive 2%.
-There’s no cap on the cash back you can earn, but the rewards expire after five years or if your account is closed.
+There’s no cap on the cash back you can earn and rewards do not expire.

 The 2% cash-back rate is for members of the PenFed Honors Advantage Program.
 Any servicemember—on active duty, in the reserves, retired, or honorably discharged—is automatically in the program, or the cardholder can be enrolled by maintaining a checking account with the credit union.
 Any existing account other than a PenCheck Limited account qualifies.
 Otherwise you must open the company’s premium Access America account.

 PenFed’s rewards can only be redeemed as cash, which keeps things simple.
 You can get your cash as a statement credit, have it deposited into a PenFed checking or savings account, or have it transferred to another financial institution.

 How to Get the Most Out of This Card

 If you’re not a member of the military and you don’t have a checking account with PenFed, open an Access America checking account to qualify for the Honors Advantage Program and maximize your cash back.
 (Just make sure you have a daily balance or monthly direct deposit of at least $500, or you’ll have to pay a $10 monthly fee.)